 - gif; jpeg; jpg; png

 - The formats for pixel graphics.
-Typically the data is stored in a separate file and the syntax is given in the .meta file.
+Typically the data is stored in a separate file and the syntax is given in the metafile, which has the same name as the zettel identifier and has no file extension.1

 Hypertext Markup Language, will not be parsed further.
 Instead, it is treated as text, but will be encoded differently for HTML format (same for the web user interface).